Maurice Coppinger: Family

 He was born in Dublin, the elder son of John Coppinger, a landowner and army officer, and Mary Ann Crosbie, daughter of Maurice Crosbie, 1st Baron Brandon and Lady Elizabeth Fitzmaurice, and sister of William Crosbie, 1st Earl of Glandore.
 His father belonged to the well-known Coppinger (or Copinger) family of County Cork.
 John's principal estate was at Glenville, a few miles from Cork city; he also owned property in County Kildare.
 John spent his later years in Dublin and died there in 1752.
-His death caused a lawsuit between Maurice, who was executor of the will, and his brother Robert, concerning the right to the family lands in County Kildare.
-Maurice married Anne Mitchell, daughter of Hugh Henry Mitchell, banker, of Dublin, and his wife Margaret Webber, in 1766.
+His death caused a lawsuit between Maurice, who was executor of the will, and his brother Robert, concerning ownership of the family lands in County Kildare.
+Maurice married Anne Mitchell, daughter of Henry Mitchell, banker, of Dublin, and his wife Margaret Webber, in 1766.
+Her brother was Hugh Henry Mitchell, MP for Ballyshannon and for Enniskillen.

 Politics

 Maurice was educated at Trinity College Dublin, where he took his degree in 1743, and entered the Middle Temple in 1747.
 He was called to the Bar in 1754, and later took silk.
 He sat for many years in the Irish House of Commons, benefitting from the patronage of his mother's powerful family.
-He sat as MP for Ardfert 1758–83, for Roscommon Borough 1783–90, for Belturbet 1790–9, and very briefly for Roscommon Borough again in 1800, being one of the last members elected to the Commons before its abolition by the Act of Union 1800.
+He sat as MP for Ardfert 1758–83, for Roscommon 1783–90, for Belturbet 1790–9, and very briefly for Roscommon again in 1800, being one of the last members elected to the Commons before its abolition by the Act of Union 1800.
 He was a reliable Government supporter and an effective though reluctant speaker in the Commons.